Mapping Africa Transformations

 Over the last 23 years, North and West Africa has been dominated by conflict rather than co-operation.
 The density of rivalrous relationships has remained consistently higher than the density of co-operative relationships.

-The slight overall trend toward increased co-operation is mainly driven by the formation of a Government of National Unity in Libya, and secondarily by new partnerships between African governments, local militias and mercenaries, and by the consolidation of Jihadist groups.
+The slight overall trend toward increased co-operation is mainly driven by the formation of a Government of National Unity in Libya, and secondarily by new partnerships between African governments, local militias, and mercenaries, and by the consolidation of Jihadist groups.

 Network density in North and West Africa, 2000-2023

-Over the last two decades, the conflict environment has become increasingly centered around a few exceptionally violent actors.
+Over the last two decades, the conflict environment has become increasingly centred around a few exceptionally violent actors.
 This indicates that powerful state and non-state actors fight each other regularly, while being surrounded by actors marginally involved in acts of violence.
 This is a consequence of the consolidation of power observed in Libya and in the Central Sahel.
 In contrast, only a handful of state actors have managed to create a large coalition around them.

 Network centrality in North and West Africa